Planet

 One year of war in Ukraine - impact on NewSpace

-This Space News was published on Tue, 28.02.2023 – 21:48 CET, covering Europa
+Published on Tue, 28.02.2023 – 21:48 CET in Politics, covering Europa

 About a year ago, Russia unjustly invaded Ukraine.
 This war did not leave the international space community unscathed.
 Whether the changes will have a long-term impact on the NewSpace ecosystem remains to be seen.
 At least in the short term, the industry seems to have adapted to the new situation.
 It also shows that even in these difficult times, space can provide at least a small bridge.